OpenOCL/openocl.github.io/frontpage.md

 <div class="content-row-centered">
   <div class="content-left-double">
     <h4>Autonomous Driving</h4>
     <p>Optimization of vehicle dynamics, race track simulation, implementation of a predictive controller for autonomous driving.
-Have a look at the blog post about the <a href="/contributed/stock-pro-race-car/"> remote controlled race car laptime optimization</a>, and the <a href="https://github.com/OpenOCL/OpenOCL/tree/master/Examples/04RaceCar">race car example</a>.</p>
+Have a look at the blog post about <a href="/contributed/stock-pro-race-car/">laptime optimization of a remote controlled race car </a>, and the <a href="https://github.com/OpenOCL/OpenOCL/tree/master/Examples/04RaceCar">race car example code</a>.</p>
   </div>
   <div class="content-right-single">
     <img src="/assets/img/race_white.png">